 Q: I have seen multiple age grading formulas.
 Which ones will you use?

 A: We will use the 2015 Age Grade factors accepted by the World Masters Associations and the USATF Masters Long Distance Running Committee that are HERE.
 Note that there are different factors for road and track races.
 We are using road factors for the 5K and 10K and the track factors for the 1 Mile (as there are no road factors for 1 Mile).

 Q: What is a Grade-Adjusted Uphill Mile?

-A: You will submit a result from running one mile uphill in which your course has at least 100 vertical feet of net gain.
+A: You will submit a result from running one mile uphill in which your course has at least 100 vertical feet of gain.
 The system will then calculate the equivalent time as if you had run your mile on a flat course and that time will be your race result.
-The formula used is from the paper Energy cost of walking and running at extreme uphill and downhill slopes 2002.
-This may give slightly different results than what Strava shows as Grade Adjusted Pace.
-The Strava formula incorporates crowd-sourced data and isn't public but they do state it's very similar for uphill as the above paper.
+The formula used is TimeInSeconds * (0.00000000000000003*ElevationGain^5 - 2.2349801E-13*ElevationGain^4 + 5.6063761656E-10*ElevationGain^3 - 3.8820773629695E-07*ElevationGain^2 - 0.00052627728485688*ElevationGain + 1.00367031488855).
+The formula was derived from Strava's data.
+It will give slightly different results than what Strava shows as Grade Adjusted Pace as we are assume the gradient is even throughout your course where Strava's GAP takes into account changing gradients through out the run.
+There is a spreadsheet in the Stumptown Cross Facebook group to help calculate the grade adjusted pace if you want to see what it would be for different courses.

 A: Your phone likely has a GPS in it and you can record your activity by downloading the Strava app in your phone's app store.
 In order to hold a bona fide competition there has to be a means by which athletic performances are verified, and in a virtual race GPS or footpod seems to be the best way to do it.
 You will need a GPS-recording device or footpod to participate.